-When a restraining ordered is issued, you are prohibited from contacting the victim directly or indirectly.
-This means that you cannot call the victim, send the victim letters or emails, or try to send messages to the victim through someone else.
-Often, the victim would initiate the contact by trying to call you or send you a message in order to get you in trouble.
-Any contact with the victim on your part, whether or not initiated by the victim, is a criminal violation which may result in a jail sentence.
-Violation of a restraining order, which is a criminal violation, can also have immigration consequences.
-The court may also require a perpetrator of domestic violence to take classes, such as, for example, anger management, batterers’ program, or parenting without violence.
-The batters’ program takes 52 weeks.
-These programs may be a condition that you need to fulfill in order to restore your contact with the children.
+When a restraining ordered is issued, you are prohibited from contacting the alleged victim directly or indirectly.
+This means that you cannot call them, send them letters or emails, or try to send messages to them through someone else.
+Often, alleged victims initiate contact by trying to call the accused or send them a message in order to get them in trouble.
+Any contact with the victim on your part, whether or not initiated by the victim, is a criminal violation that may result in a jail sentence.
+Violation of a restraining order, which is a criminal offense, can have very detrimental consequences.
+The court may also require a perpetrator of domestic violence to take classes such as anger management, a batterers’ program, or parenting without violence.
+The batterers’ program takes 52 weeks.
+These programs may be a condition that you need to fulfill in order to restore contact with your children.